What Is a Hash Function in Cryptography? A Beginner’s Guide

 • Collision resistance means that you can’t have two unique inputs resulting in the same output, and

 • Preimage resistance refers to a hash being a one-way function that can’t be reversed to uncover the original plaintext message.
+For all intents and purposes, hash functions are not reversible.

 • You can’t manipulate data or make even tiny changes without entirely changing the resulting hash value.
 This is known as the avalanche effect.